GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Conclusion

 \section{Conclusion}

-In this work, we revisited the ingredients of direct 6D pose regression and proposed a novel GDR-Net to unify direct and geometry-based indirect methods.
-The key idea is to exploit the intermediate geometric features regarding 2D-3D correspondences organized regularly as image-like 2D patches, which facilitates us to utilize a simple yet effective 2D convolutional Patch-P$n$P to directly regress 6D pose from geometric guidance.
-Our approach achieves real-time, accurate and robust monocular 6D object pose estimation.
-In the future, we want to extend our work to more challenging scenarios, such as the lack of annotated real data~\cite{wang2020self6d,manhardt2020cpspp} and unseen object categories or instances~\cite{wang2019nocs,park2020latentfusion}.
+In this work, we have proposed a geometry-guided and fully learning-based pose estimator to eliminate the drawbacks of indirect pipelines.
+To directly regress 6D poses from monocular images, we exploit the intermediate geometric features regarding 2D-3D correspondences organized regularly as image-like 2D patches, and utilize a learnable 2D convolutional Patch-P$n$P to replace the P$n$P/RANSAC stage.
+Furthermore, we harness depth to refine the pose by establishing 3D-3D dense correspondences between observed and rendered RGB-D images.
+With geometric guidance, the network dynamically removes outliers, thereby enabling us to solve the pose in a differentiable fashion.
+Our fully learning-based pipeline shows competitive performance in various challenging scenarios while maintaining a fast inference speed.
+In the future, we want to extend our work to more challenging scenarios, such as the lack of annotated real data~\cite{wang2021occlusion} and unseen object categories or instances~\cite{wang2019nocs,park2020latentfusion}.

-2mm \textbf{Acknowledgement} We thank Zhigang Li, Xingyu Liu at Tsinghua University for their helpful discussion, and Nikolas Brasch at Technical University of Munich for proofreading.
-We also thank anonymous reviewers for their constructive comments.
-This work was supported in part by China Scholarship Council (CSC) Grant \#201906210393, and in part by the National Key R\&D Program of China under Grant 2018AAA0102801.